JonathanM-A/Bank_Account/README.md

 This project is part of my python learning process.
-Kindly let me know if there are any issues or modifications that can be mad
+Kindly let me know if there are any issues or modifications that can be made

 '''
 ```Python